openebs-archive/cstor-csi/README.md

 ### csi
 CSI driver implementation for openebs storage engines.
-Currently only cstor engine is supported.
+Currently, Volumes can only be provisioned for openebs cstor engine.

 ### Overview
 OpenEBS CSI driver implementation comprises of 2 components: